r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

   Version 17.0.0 ported some changes from LLVM clang 20, including
     accepting -std=gnu23.
 - External software is (mainly) kept up-to-date -- see above.
-    This includes Java 25 and cmake, currently 4.3.2.
+    This includes Java 25 and cmake, currently 4.4.2 (a default install, so not on the path).
     OpenMPI is installed for Rmpi, bigGP, npRmpi, pbdMPI and pbdSLAP, currently 5.0.10.
 - Package INLA is installed -- requires a binary install on Macs.
-- Recently some CRAN M1 checks have OpenMP enabled, which is OS-version-specific (and not done for the Intel checks).
+- Recently some CRAN arm64 checks have OpenMP enabled, which is OS-version-specific (and not done for the Intel checks).
 - cargo/rustc are under ~/.cargo and not on the path.